 QuickBooks HelpQuickBooksHelpIntuit

-by Intuit48 Updated 1 year ago
+by Intuit91 Updated 1 week ago

-A VAT number–also known as a VAT registration number–is a unique code assigned to every business registered for VAT.
+A VAT number (also known as a VAT registration number) is a unique code assigned to every business registered for VAT.

 • Your business’s unique VAT number